 Not Quite B2B-Ready?

 These three concepts can go a long way toward getting your feet wet in the B2B content world.
 However, if you’re going from newbie to B2B, this post alone won’t help you feel confident about writing for businesses.
 The best way to do it is to do it (AKA create homework for yourself and practice, practice, practice) and continue to research and try new things.
-Check out these awesome B2B writing resources, and stay tuned for the course I’m developing:
+Check out these awesome B2B writing resources:

 - B2B Launcher (Ed Gandia’s Podcast)